 Symptoms of hypothyroidism in girls are different from boys.
 Hypothyroidism is a low-active demon that ignores what can have disastrous consequences for a long time.
 In many cases, this condition is associated with simple symptoms such as cold tolerance or dry skin.
 Therefore, ignoring this condition results in excessive hair loss, neck swelling, and/or organ failure.
 Although the thyroid gland is not a gender-specific disease, the symptoms of hypothyroidism are more evident in girls.

-The thyroid gland situated right below your chin, on the front of the neck is responsible for dictating many metabolic processes of your body that are in turn responsible for the proper functioning of different vital organs including the heart.
-However, when the production of thyroid hormones alters, producing either less or more than the requirement gives rise to significant health issues.
+The thyroid gland, located on the front of the neck just below the jaw, is responsible for managing many of the body’s metabolic processes, which in turn are responsible for the proper functioning of various vital organs, including the heart.
+However, when the production of thyroid hormones changes, producing fewer or more hormones than necessary, can lead to serious health problems.

 Signs and Symptoms